bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![workflow](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_workflow_2.png)

-You can run a tool and/or a given workflow on several samples at once.
+For information (we will do not it as part of the practical), you can run a tool and/or a given workflow on several samples at once.
 You will need to "Build List of Dataset Pairs" then run the tools on "Dataset collection"

 ![s1](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_1.png)

+- Select your input samples

 ![s2](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_2.png)

+- create your pairs
+- Run a tool on your dataset collection

 ![s3](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_severalSample_3.png)

 Next, you could...